LoraV/LoraV.github.io/_posts/2021-09-24-interview.markdown

 You: So, uh, I was thinking.
 How about a nice sandwich today?
 I've got a bunch of bananas in my kitchen, and a loaf of bread, and some peanut butter.
 [Pause.]
 Cthulhu: How many slices of bread are there?
 You: Let's see.
-I had a couple sandwiches already from it, so it looks like maybe, sixteen?
+I had a couple sandwiches already from it, so it looks like maybe, 16?
 Cthulhu: So, enough for eight sandwiches.
 You: Sixteen, if we make them open face.
 Cthulhu: Don't be crass, they're messy enough as is.
 Let's have a look at those bananas.